On equivariant asymptotic dimension: Introduction

 \section{Introduction}

 The concept of equivariant asymptotic dimension was introduced by Bartels, L\"uck, and Reich in \cite{coversForHyperbolic}.
-Proving finiteness of equivariant asymptotic dimension was a major technical step in the proof of the Farrell--Jones conjecture for hyperbolic groups in \cite{FarrellJonesForHyperbolic}.
-Later, it was used to derive the Borel conjecture in \cite{Borel}.
+Proving finiteness of equivariant asymptotic dimension was a major technical step in the proof of the Farrell--Jones conjecture for hyperbolic groups \cite{FarrellJonesForHyperbolic}.
+A generalisation of this property -- transfer reducibility (see Section \ref{sec:characterisations}) -- was used to prove the Farrell--Jones conjecture for CAT(0) groups \cite{Borel}.
+Then, the Borel conjecture was derived for a class of groups containing hyperbolic and CAT(0) groups \cite{Borel}.